 A faulty Investigation?

-In February of 2010, the FBI officially closed their investigation into the anthrax letters of 2001.
+In February of 2010, the FBI officially closed its investigation into the anthrax letters of 2001.
 They concluded that Dr. Bruce Ivins was responsible for the letters and that he acted alone.
 Many people believe that the FBI closed the case prematurely and/or that they based their investigation on preconceived notions.
 Lawrence Sellin Ph.D. and others believe that while it could have been Ivins, the case has yet to be thoroughly investigated.
 Furthermore, it is the belief of some that Ivins’ mental issues (apart from his obsession with women), including his suicide, were a direct result of the investigation.

 Read more from the FBI’s investigation here.